rajington/windowsapp/README.md

     * a better app icon (current one is literally a ripoff of [AppGrid's](https://dxezhqhj7t42i.cloudfront.net/image/1e0daca8-3855-4135-a2a1-8569d28e8648))
     * a better menu bar icon (current one is literally a ripoff of [AppGrid's](http://giantrobotsoftware.com/appgrid/screenshot1-thumb.png))
 * API
-    * Finish wrapping every ObjC type in a pure-JS type
     * Better error handling when passing wrong stuff into API functions
-    * Figure out a way to not have to do nil-checks so often
     * Add events to API (`kAXWindowCreatedNotification`, etc)
-    * Add `App` type for NSRunningApplication, extract it out of `Window` (it's already there)
-    * Make some nice JS helper functions for NSColor

 ## License